satoridev-web/satori-studio/docs/SATORI-STUDIO-STANDARDS-v1.0.md

 ### 1.5 Admin Navigation
 - SATORI Studio remains a top-level admin hub; the legacy Settings → SATORI Studio submenu is removed at runtime for clarity.
+- The admin menu intentionally exposes only the top-level SATORI Studio entry (plus WordPress' default duplicate submenu); Global Settings is reachable from the SATORI Studio Settings sidebar or direct URL, not as a separate submenu.

 ---